rafaelsuchy/random-discounted-expected-utility/README.md

 # Supplementary Material: </br> Random Models for the Joint Treatment of Risk and Time Preferences

-This repository contains the supplementary material for the paper "Random Models for the Joint Treatment of Risk and Time Preferences" (2022) by Jose Apesteguia, Miguel A. Ballester and Ángelo Gutierrez-Daza.
+This repository contains the supplementary material for the paper "Random Discounted Expected Utility" (2022) by Jose Apesteguia, Miguel A. Ballester and Ángelo Gutierrez-Daza.

 ### Overview